flit/argon-rtos/README.md

 - Queue = 60 bytes + element storage
 - Timer = 60 bytes

-(These sizes are as of 21 Dec 2014, and will probably change in the future.)
+These sizes are as of 21 Dec 2014, and will probably change in the future.
+All above sizes were obtained using IAR EWARM 7.30 with full optimization enabled.

 ### Supported chips and boards